-If you consistently put fantastic headlines on mediocre or boring content, all you do is train people that much more quickly to avoid your site.
+If you consistently write fantastic headlines for mediocre or boring content, all you do is train people that much more quickly to avoid your site.

-Pro tip: Make time to write purely for pleasure.
+Make time to write purely for pleasure.
 Screenplays, poetry, fiction — whatever way you like to play with words.
-Writers who know how to play with language also know how to fascinate.
+Writers who know how to play with descriptive language also know how to fascinate.

-Creating content just to get traffic and make advertisers happy is the hardest way to make a living on the web — and one you should get away from as quickly as you can.
+Creating content just to get traffic and make advertisers happy is the hardest way to make a living online — and one you should get away from as quickly as you can.

 Content marketing is a different game.
 It doesn’t just attract eyeballs; it exists to support a business — to attract new prospects, and educate and nurture them until they’re ready to buy.